divvungiellatekno/course-HU-2018-2021/2021_Creutz/CreutzV2021.md

 ## Ownership

 It is important that language communities have control over language resources relating to their language, in the sense that no private entity can block access to those resources.
-Otherwise the society will risk vendor lock-in, and expensive redevelopment of existing tools.
+Otherwise the society will risk vendor lock-in, and expensive redevelopment of existing tools and resources. — Despite being aware of this, we have experienced it **twice**!

 The best solution is to ensure that everythig is **open source**.
-All resources in the GiellaLT infra are open source, unless forced to by software we integrate with (MS Office is one such case).
-Also, some language communities do not want their language to be openly accessible, due ot a history of being colonialised, oppressed and their language becoming stigmatised.
+All resources and tools in the GiellaLT infra are open source, unless forced to by software we integrate with (MS Office is one such case).
+Also, some language communities do not want their language to be openly accessible, due to a history of being colonialised, oppressed and their language becoming stigmatised.
 In such cases we of course accept their decission.

 ![Open Source](images/opensourceimages.jpg)